CrisDgrnu/CryptoTracker/README.md

 - Creating an user system with secured passwords (Using Bcrypt)
 - Testing e2e using Jest and Supertest
 - Creating relations in NoSQL databases
+- Login and authentication to create entities with JSON Web Tokens based on Barier scheme